qzvk/make-adventure/README.md

 ### Graphical front-end

 Unlikely to do this in the near future.
-Using a graphical interface will make managing complex storied easier, since ensuring links are correct in a text file is difficult and error prone.
+Using a graphical interface will make managing complex stories easier, since ensuring links are correct in a text file can be difficult.

 ### Multiple files

 I'd like to be able to split the config files into multiple parts, so that I'm not staring at a single file the whole time I'm writing.
 Specifying a 'root' config, and then recursively including others would be very useful.

+### Documentation

+No doubt I'm going to forget about this for a few months before coming back to it.
+Some documentation would be nice for future me. ;)